New product launch: 10 steps to a successful release

 - Sales partnerships and commission fees

-- Online payment processing costs
+- Payment processing costs for online transactions

 Development: Ongoing improvements